rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

 ## Rosbag Files

 A rosbag file is uploaded to the platform automatically if the rosbag job is stopped or if the deployment is de-provisioned.
 You can access the rosbag files on the deployments page.

-The **ROS Bag Jobs** tab lists all the running rosbag jobs for the deployment.
+In the rapyuta.io console, navigate to the **Deployments** page, select the deployment, and click **ROSBag Jobs** tab to view all the running rosbag jobs for the deployment.
+You can also perform the following operations:

 1. Click **Add new ROS Bag job** to add a new rosbag job.

-2. To stop a rosbag job:
+2. Click **Stop** to stop a rosbag job.

-  * In the rapyuta.io console, navigate to the **Deployments** page, select the deployment, and click **ROSBag Jobs** tab.<br>
-  * Click **Stop**.
 A pop-up warning message appears.
 Click **Yes**.

-3. To view the rosbags within a time frame, in the start and end time field select the date and time frame.
+3. To view the rosbags within a specific time frame, select the date, time in the start and end date fields and click **Ok**.

+4. For on-demand upload mode, click the **Get rosbags** icon to initiate the collection of rosbags.

-4. You can also view the following details:
+5. You can also view the following details:

 ![rosbag-jobs](/images/dev-guide/rosbag-jobs/rosbag-jobs.png?classes=border,shadow&width=55pc)